EwanStephens/knightmare/README.md

   - White pawns move up the board
   - Black pawns move down the board

+## Daily Puzzle Calendar

+- Each day features three puzzles: short, medium, and long
+- Progress is tracked per puzzle; solved puzzles are remembered in your browser
+- The daily page automatically redirects to the next unsolved puzzle for today
+- See [src/data/calendar/README.md](src/data/calendar/README.md) for calendar details

 ## Interactive Tutorial

 The game includes a comprehensive 3-level tutorial: